How to travel cheap and handle problems

 Pollution problems

-We all know pollution is a problem.
-Especially plastic pollution.
+We all know trash is a problem.
 It’s especially horrific in some poorer areas of the world.
-You might even expect to see it before you take a trip.

 Something you might not realize: many places popular with expats and retirees are more polluted than most retirement articles will admit.
-Lake Atitlan and Pattaya immediately come to mind.
+Lake Atitlan, Pattaya, Thailand, all over India immediately come to mind.

 There is also air pollution and other smelly assailants like urine, feces, rotting fruit, etc. Fact: many countries do not have, or they do not enforce, emissions standards.